yoanesber/short-movie-festival/README.md

 ## Run the migration
-First of all, what we have to do is create a database withe the name **short-movie-festival**.
+First of all, what we have to do is create a database withe the name "**short-movie-festival**".
 After that, adjust the database configuration in the `config/config.js` file with your local database configuration.
 Then, run the migration files.
 Now to actually create that table in database you need to run **`sequelize db:migrate`**.